cristaloleg/awesome-manifesto/README.md

   - similar environment is better
 - [ ] show results, not just stack traces
   - some failures are obvious with visible result
+- [ ] isolated tests
+  - use beforeTest and afterTest aggressively
+- [ ] TDD
+  - it really works
+- [ ] measure a code coverage
+  - quick and easy way to eliminate bugs

 ### Tools
 - [ ] use Makefile, Bash